 4. Other fees – What is the transaction fee or cost to send the money to the carrier?
 If you need to be paid the same day, what is that fee?
 Is there an invoice prep fee or invoice submission fee?
 Is there an administrative fee?
 Is there a default factor advance fee?
 Is there a setup fee, or lien search fee?
 Is there a termination fee or lien release fee?

-5. Number of days to receive up front funds after delivery – Majority of companies will have a cutoff of noon, and will send funds via ACH the next day.
-If the carrier misses the cut off time or “qualification time”, the deployed funds are delayed 24 hours.
+5. Number of days to receive up front advance after delivery – Majority of companies will have a cutoff of noon, and will send advances via ACH the next day.
+If the carrier misses the cut off time or “qualification time”, the deployed advances are delayed 24 hours.

 6. How do I terminate from the contract? – The factoring company will have a contract length.
 In order to get out of the contract you will need to submit a termination notice in the proper amount of days prior to the contract end date.
 Next, the selling down of your open account receivables – any invoice the factoring company has paid you on, but has not received from your customer.
 If any of these are not met, you may be renewing your agreement with that factor for another term.